 Martin C. Herbst is an Austrian painter whose work focuses on the re-evaluation of historical themes, classical portrait theories, and the human figure.
 His wish is to reinterpret the traditional paintings of the great portraitists in the history of art, such as Parmigianino, Velasquez, and Rembrandt, in a modern and thoughtful perspective.
-Herbst realizes sensitive interpretations of different models, depending on his own state of mind at the time he paints.
+Martin C. Herbst realizes sensitive interpretations of different models, depending on his own state of mind at the time he paints.
 Having acquired the habit of producing several versions of the same portrait, we can perceive the evolution of the emotional state of the artist through the representation of the same figure.
-There is, of course, a certain notion of homage from the work of Martin C. Herbst, since by taking up these known figures he proclaims highly the value of the manner and touch of the artists he cites.
+There is, of course, a certain notion of homage found in the works of Martin C. Herbst, since by taking up these known figures he proclaims highly the value of the manner and touch of the artists he cites.

-In the spheres series, faces appear on one half of mirror-polished spheres and look like mysterious moonfaces.
+In the Spheres series, faces appear on one half of mirror-polished spheres and look like mysterious moon faces.
 The artist uses highly polished stainless steel spheres and paints a distorted face on one half.
 The other half of the sphere remains unpainted and functions as a powerful distorting mirror.
 This series is inspired by a famous painting of the Italian Mannerism, Parmigianino’s Self-portrait in a Convex Mirror.

-In the garden of delights series, flowers make a grand entrance in the staging of large panels.
+In the Garden of Delights series, flowers make a grand entrance in the staging of large panels.
 The curved background’s mirrored surface produces permanently shifting distorted reflections of the beholder and the space around the painting.
 The flower seems animated, because our eye and brain cannot process the perception of an image deriving from a solid object in which parts change dynamically and others remain stable.

-Paintings on flat aluminum plates and paintings on canvas were the starting point of Herbst´s artistic career and still play an important role in his work with the series Maria Magdalena, Bella and others.
+Paintings on flat aluminum plates and paintings on canvas were the starting point of Martin C. Herbst´s artistic career and still play an important role in his work with the series Maria Magdalena, Bella and others.